vmware-archive/gpdb-sandbox-tutorials/README.md

 From statistical theory you can determine the probability distribution of the F statistic if the groups were identical given sampling error.
 This is given by the p-value.
 A p-value close to zero indicates it is very likely that the groups are different.
 A p-value close to one indicates that it is very likely the groups are the same.

+1. As gpadmin, install the MADlib packages into the tutorial database.
+>	`$ $GPHOME/madlib/bin/madpack -p greenplum -c gpadmin@localhost/tutorial  install`

-1. Run an ANOVA analysis on the average delay minutes between USAir and Delta airlines.
+2. Run an ANOVA analysis on the average delay minutes between USAir and Delta airlines.
 The CASE clause assigns USAir flights to group 1 and Delta flights to group 2.

 	Click a new white rectangle and enter: